Epns843/Projet-SR2I203/README.md

   https://en.wikipedia.org/wiki/PDF#Security

-  - on the digital signatures authentifying the pdf
+  - On the digital signatures authentifying the pdf

   https://dl.acm.org/doi/10.1145/3319535.3339812

-  - on the password encrypting the pdf
+  - On the password encrypting the pdf

   https://superuser.com/questions/56132/how-good-is-pdf-password-protection

-  - exploiting the PDF format:
+  - Exploiting the PDF format:

     PDf can contain